 Here's some more text from Pacific Standard Time:

-“Ice Cube Celebrates the Eames” is the latest installment in a series that explores unexpected artistic connections between culturally influential Angelenos of different generations
+“Ice Cube Celebrates the Eames” is the latest instalment in a series that explores unexpected artistic connections between culturally influential Angelenos of different generations

 In “Ice Cube Celebrates the Eames,” O’Shea Jackson, the rapper and actor also known as Ice Cube, talks about his love for architecture and how the work of legendary designers Charles and Ray Eames continues to inspire him.

 Touring the home of Charles and Ray Eames, known as Case Study No. 8, Ice Cube explains how hip-hop mirrors the couple’s beautifully designed home as both make use of prefabricated pieces that fit together to form a whole.

 “What I love about the Eames is how resourceful they are,” explains Ice Cube. “[The idea for the Eames House is] taking something that already exists and making it something special, kind of like sampling.”

 The extended version of the video features Ice Cube driving around Los Angeles and talking about the city’s vast architectural landscape, from strip malls to famous landmarks like the Los Angeles Memorial Coliseum and the Watts Towers.
 Ice Cube has long been passionate about architecture and studied architectural drafting at the Phoenix Institute of Technology in 1987, right around the time when he recorded the first demos with the legendary South Los Angeles rap group N.W.A.

 “When N.W.A. was first about to pop off I wasn't sure if I was gonna make a living [from music],” says Ice Cube.
 “Cussin' on the radio?
 I didn't know if that was gonna bring me any money, so I ended up going to school in Phoenix and spending a year out there.”